Nicolae Dobrin: International career

 Dobrin played 47 games and scored six goals for Romania, making his debut on 1 June 1966 under coach Ilie Oană in a 1–0 friendly loss to West Germany played at Südweststadion in Ludwigshafen.
 He made a good impression in the game, showing his dribbling abilities in front of West Germany's experienced midfielder Horst Szymaniak and after the game, World Cup winner Fritz Walter went into Romania's locker room to tell Dobrin: "Boy, if you're good and drink a lot of milk, you're going to be a great player!".
-The press from West Germany also praised Dobrin, the newspaper 5 Uhr Blatt wrote the next day: "Game coordinator Dobrin has impressed with his demonstrated high class" and Die Rheinpfalz wrote: "Of special class is Dobrin, who for his age proves an impressive maturity and a brilliant technique".
+The press from West Germany also praised Dobrin, as the newspaper 5 Uhr Blatt wrote the next day: "Game coordinator Dobrin has impressed with his demonstrated high class" and Die Rheinpfalz wrote: "Of special class is Dobrin, who for his age proves an impressive maturity and a brilliant technique".

 Dobrin played four games and scored two goals against Italy and Switzerland in the Euro 1968 qualifiers.
 Afterwards, he appeared in three games in which he scored one goal in a 1–0 victory against Portugal during the successful 1970 World Cup qualifiers.
 He was selected by coach Angelo Niculescu to be part of Romania's 1970 World Cup squad, but did not play in any match.
 The reasons for Niculescu's decision not to play him remain unclear, but his absence is considered one of the most controversial moments in Romanian football history.
 Dobrin played six matches and scored two goals in the 1972 Euro qualifiers, managing to reach the quarter-finals where Romania was defeated by Hungary who advanced to the final tournament.
 He went on to play three games in which he scored one goal in the 1974 World Cup qualifiers and made three appearances during the Euro 1976 qualifiers.
 Subsequently, he made one appearance in the Euro 1980 qualifiers and two during the 1977–80 Balkan Cup.
 Dobrin made his last appearance for the national team on 2 April 1980 in a friendly which ended in a 2–2 draw against East Germany.

 In 2022, the International Federation of Football History & Statistics (IFFHS) included Dobrin in its "Romania's all-time dream team" first XI.